Gabrieltgaldino/NRG_QT/docs/source/software_description/GetCleft.rst

 .. note::
     When a residue is indicated in the box, only the cavity containing the residue will be generated.

-The generated clefts will be displayed in PyMOL and marked according to their volume:
+The generated clefts will be displayed in PyMOL and marked according to their volume in a group called "GetCleft":

     .. image:: /_static/images/GetCleft/Clefts_2wo2.png
            :alt: An example image